DigitalGeographyLab/DHH18-DGL/README.md

-# Datasets for the Helsinki Digital Humanities Hackathon 2018
+# Social media data from Helsinki

-This repository describes the datasets provided by the Digital Geography Lab for the [Helsinki Digital Humanities Hackathon 2018](https://www.helsinki.fi/en/helsinki-centre-for-digital-humanities/helsinki-digital-humanities-hackathon-2018-dhh18).
+This repository describes the datasets provided by the Digital Geography Lab for the [Helsinki Digital Humanities Hackathon 2018](https://www.helsinki.fi/en/helsinki-centre-for-digital-humanities/helsinki-digital-humanities-hackathon-2018-dhh18), and [the introduction to advanced geoinformatics course 2019](https://courses.helsinki.fi/fi/geog-g301).

 The datasets come from three different social media platforms: Flickr, Instagram and Twitter.